grnet/synnefo/docs/networks.rst

 backend appropriately.

 In the following sections we investigate in a top-down approach, the way networks are defined from the Cyclades, Ganeti, and Backend persperctive.
+For an introduction to the concepts of Cyclades networking and the exposed API see :doc:`Cyclades networking design document <design/cyclades-networking>`.

 Network @ Cyclades level
 ------------------------